KevinBritten/kobo2anki/README.md

    - Connect your Kobo to your computer and run the KOBO2ANKI addon.

+4. **Select the books to import annotaitons from:**

+   - Click `Select Books` and chose which books to import annotations from.
+By default all books will be selected.

-4. **Select the Deck:**
+5. **Select the Deck:**

-   - Choose the deck to which you want the cards to be added.
+   - Open the options menu and choose the deck to which you want the cards to be added.

+6. **Set other options:**
+   - Set other options as explained below.

 ## Options